The 20 Best Melanoma Doctors in Canada

 Vancouver, BC, CA

-Kerry Savage practices in Vancouver, Canada.
+Kerry Savage practices practicing medicine in Vancouver, Canada.
 Savage is rated as an Advanced expert by MediFind in the treatment of Melanoma.
-Their top areas of expertise are Hodgkin Lymphoma, Classical Hodgkin Lymphoma, Peripheral T-Cell Lymphoma, Non-Hodgkin Lymphoma, and Bone Marrow Transplant.
+They are also highly rated in 18 other conditions, according to our data.
+Their clinical expertise encompasses Hodgkin Lymphoma, Classical Hodgkin Lymphoma, Peripheral T-Cell Lymphoma, Non-Hodgkin Lymphoma, and Bone Marrow Transplant.

 Advanced in Melanoma